Ewert-Technologies/notarytool-kotlin/README.md

 #### Basic creation

-This example shows creating a `NotaryToolClient` using the Authentication information obtained as above, and using the default configuration.
+This example shows creating a `NotaryToolClient` instance using the Authentication information obtained as above, and using the default configuration.

 ```kotlin
 val notaryToolClient = NotaryToolClient(